Disney+ Star streaming: What’s in it for Australians?

 The biggest pay TV service in Australia is Foxtel, which recently branched out – or at least its parent company News Corp did – with the OTT streaming service BINGE.
 Both services will be taking a significant hit to their available libraries if Disney begins to pull its content exclusively to the Disney+ app as licence agreements come to an end.

-It's fair to say many of those agreements will come to an end around 23 February 2021, too.
+It's fair to say many of those agreements came to an end around 23 February 2021, too.
 Disney would have known about this date for quite some time and would have already been making moves to have control of its content around this time.
 We saw the same thing happen with Disney content when the app first launched.

 A spokesperson for Binge told Finder: "All our current agreements with Disney and Fox remain in place."
 This confirms that existing agreements will be upheld until they come to their natural end.

 The list of films and TV shows owned by Disney is too long to list here and we'd only be guessing at what content will be deemed fit for the Star channel.
 But it's worth noting that whole channels are dedicated to A&E and History.
-Both could depart completely, which is what we saw with the Disney kids' channels.
+Both could depart completely, which is what we saw with the Disney kids channels.

 It's also worth noting that when I interviewed Foxtel CEO Patrick Delaney prior to the launch of Disney+, he indicated that the long-term plan of Foxtel was to host the Disney+ app within its ecosystem.
 Foxtel took the same approach with Netflix.
 However, we've yet to see this plan eventuate.